isl/NormalizerMagic/README.md

 ## How to run it

 The tool can be either be used as a JAVA API, or as a command-line executable.
-As regards the latter, you are requested to download the latest release from X and execute it using JAVA runtime.
+As regards the latter, you are requested to download the latest release from https://github.com/isl/NormalizerMagic/releases and execute it using JAVA runtime.
 ```bash
 java -jar MagicNormalizer-exejar